brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 ### Basic Composables and Helpers

-To simplify the usage of certain functionalities with Storyblok components, the SCAYLE Storefront Boilerplate included a few simple reusable composables:
+To simplify the usage of certain functionalities with Storyblok components, the SCAYLE Storefront Boilerplate includes a few simple reusable composables:

 - `storyblok/composables/useCmsAlignment.ts`
   - Provides Tailwind-compatible alignment classes to be used with Storyblok components